codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 ### Verify webhook

 Each endpoint uses its own secret to verify the webhook.
-In the [Codat Portal](https://app.codat.io/monitor/events) navigate to **Monitor > Webhooks > Events** and select the endpoint you want to verify.
-Make a copy of the **Signing secret** for use in your application.
+In the [Codat Portal](https://app.codat.io/monitor/events) navigate to **Monitor > Webhooks > Events**, select the endpoint you want to verify and copy the **Signing secret** for use in your application.

+Verify Codat's webhooks by passing the signing secret to the webhook constructor and use the verify method to confirm the event was sent by Codat.

 :::info Use the raw request body